 2a) Unpack the assets

 Once the environment is installed you should confirm that everything is working.
 A sample game is included in:

-C:\P-ROC\PyProcGameHD-SkeletonGame-master\SampleGame –assets for that project are located in a file in that folder called
+C:\P-ROC\PyProcGameHD-SkeletonGame-dev\SampleGame –assets for that project are located in a file in that folder called

 UNZIP ME.zip; if you intend to run the sample you should unzip the folder.

 Open a windows command-prompt (Win-R and type CMD.exe), switch to the folder that contains the game, and run it.
 To do that, after opening the command prompt, type the following:

 These two lines will change the current working directory (i.e., folder), and then run the python file named T2Game.py in that folder.